breezy-codes/Time-Variants-Authority/docs/employee/casey.md

   - Known to ask questions about how the confiscated items work, out of sheer curiosity.
   - Keeps a personal log of particularly interesting artifacts, though he has no clearance to access classified items.
   - Sometimes leaves his workstation unattended during breaks, with sensitive documents occasionally left in plain sight.

+---

+> "For all time.
+Always."

+---

+**© 2024 Time Variance Authority.
+All rights reserved.**